llama-bot/llama-bot-docs/docs/4-web-interface/2-setting-up.md

 The deployment could take a while so be patient.

-To deploy frontend code only:
+Deploying frontend code only:

 ```bash
 firebase deploy --only hosting
 ```

-To deploy backend code only:
+Deploying backend code only:

 ```bash
 firebase deploy --only functions